 Units of Study:

-Students briefly explore current theories surrounding the beginning of the universe before focusing in on our solar system.
-Students read folktales and creation myths from around the world to help illustrate how human understanding of the Earth’s place in space has changed over time before discussing the most current understandings about the solar system.
+In this unit students briefly explore current theories surrounding the beginning of the universe and formation of galaxies before focusing in on our solar system, specifically planet Earth.
+Folk tales and creation myths from around the world provide cross-curricular links to humanities and help to illustrate how human understanding of the Earth’s place in space has changed over time.

 Students collect evidence about the changes and stability in life and earth processes through the past 4.6 billion years.
 Each session encourages students to explore the most common flora and fauna of a particular geologic time period, track the locations of the Earth’s tectonic plates, document major evolutionary events, and visualize the relationships among different organisms in the past and today.
 Students continue their study of the processes of evolutionary change in seventh grade through genetics and natural selection.